T H E S T R O N G E S T K N O W L E D G E

 And other fraudulent acts during the filing of the bankruptcy case.

-If you plan to file for Chapter 7 bankruptcy, it is best to consult a bankruptcy lawyer to determine your chances of success in terms of having as much of your debts discharged or minimized as possible.
-A bankruptcy attorney can provide advice regarding your debts and can greatly assist with the process of filing for bankruptcy.
+If you plan to file for Chapter 7 bankruptcy, it is best to consult a bankruptcy legality court attorney to determine your chances of success in terms of having as much of your debts discharged or minimized as possible.
+An attorney can provide advice regarding your debts and can greatly assist with the process of filing for bankruptcy.

 The importance of properly filing for dischargeable debts and adhering to the provisions of the bankruptcy law cannot be stressed enough.
 A debtor must know these provisions and make sure to comply with all obligations and a bankruptcy attorney can help immensely.